Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 The Pajama Game (1957), 101 minutes, D: George Abbott, Stanley Donen

-Stanley Kubrick's classic, powerfully bleak, anti-war drama on the hypocrisy of battle, based on Humphrey Cobb's factual novel.
-The film is an effective denouncement of self-seeking, pitiless WWI French military leaders whose strategy and mishandling of a failed mission are incomprehensible.
-During horrendous trench warfare on the French front (filmed with realistic tracking shots), a vain and pompous French General Mireau (George Macready) orders his hapless group of soldiers to suicidally attack an obviously-impenetrable German stronghold.
-When they predictably fail in the ill-conceived attack, he angrily commands his own artillery to fire on the 'cowardly' troops.
-Further, he arbitrarily picks three blameless men as scapegoats - at random - to stand trial and be court-martialed for cowardice - and face execution by firing squad.
-Infantry commander and dissenting Army lawyer Colonel Dax (Kirk Douglas), aware of the disgraceful cover-up and episode, unsuccessfully defends the condemned men.
+This classic, powerfully bleak, anti-war drama from Stanley Kubrick was about the hypocrisy of militarism and power was based on Humphrey Cobb's factual novel.
+The film was an effective denouncement of self-seeking, pitiless WWI French military leaders whose strategy and mishandling of a failed mission were incomprehensible.
+In 1916 during horrendous trench warfare on the French front (filmed with realistic tracking shots) against the Germans, a vain and pompous French General Paul Mireau (George Macready) ordered his hapless group of soldiers to suicidally attack an obviously-impenetrable German stronghold, dubbed the Ant-Hill.
+Mireau had been promised a promotion - another military star - for his efforts by evil General George Broulard (Adolphe Menjou).
+The catastrophic attack was executed by infantry commander Colonel Dax (Kirk Douglas).
+When they predictably failed in the ill-conceived attack, Mireau angrily commanded his own artillery to fire on the 'cowardly' troops.
+As a cruel example to others, three blameless men were arbitrarily and randomly picked as scapegoats to stand trial and be court-martialed for cowardice.
+The three were: Corporal Philippe Paris (Ralph Meeker), Private Pierre Arnaud (Joseph Turkel), and Private Maurice Ferol (Timothy Carey).
+Military commander and dissenting Army lawyer Colonel Dax, aware of the disgraceful cover-up and episode, volunteered to defend the condemned men.
+During the sham court-martial trial, held in a luxurious chateau, there were no prosecution witnesses, no indictment, and no stenographic record of the very unfair proceedings.
+After an unsuccessful yet eloquent defense by Colonel Dax, who claimed that the trial was a farce ("a mockery of all human justice"), the three faced execution by firing squad the next morning.
+Following the executions, Mireau was removed from command by Broulard, and the command job was offered to Dax - who refused to accept.

 Peyton Place (1957), 162 minutes, D: Mark Robson